Psychotic symptoms after combined metronidazole-disulfiram use

 Understanding the risk factors and taking necessary precautions is essential when considering the use of metronidazole and disulfiram in combination.
 Some of the key risk factors to be aware of include:

-See also Antibiotic metronidazole nausea
+See also Fungsi injeksi metronidazole

 1. History of Psychiatric Disorders